 Since the it is relatively compact, you can use it in smaller vehicles where you may not have enough space for another kind of CB.
 It’s meant to be installed under the dashboard of your car, and it has a low profile that shouldn’t get in the way of your legs while on a trip.

-The LCD on this handheld CB features backlighting, which means that you can use it in the night when you don’t have an external light source.
-With 4 watts, this means it is just as powerful as every other handheld CB radio on our list, as that’s the legal boundary of their power.
+The LCD on this best handheld CB radio features backlighting, which means that you can use it in the night when you don’t have an external light source.
+With 4 watts, this means it is just as powerful as every other one on our list, as that’s the legal boundary of their power.

 While it may sound like it is challenging to install, this comes with some brackets that make it simpler to attach to the interior of your vehicle.
 No need to buy new ones.
 All of the controls on the handset are within reach if you’re using it one-handed, though they’re small enough to present an issue if you have larger fingers.